rapid7/vm-automation/README.md

 ```
 I admit that was less than helpful because the snapshots are stored as
 pyvmomi snapshot objects, but you can get the snapshot names:
-get something useful and list them by name:
 ```
 >>> for snapshot in vmDic['[APT] Windows 10x64 Pro'].snapshotList:
 ...     print snapshot[0].name